-If your degu has received a degloving injury to the end of his tail it is very important to try and clean it with water.
-It will most likely bleed and if the bleeding hasn't stopped after fifteen or twenty minutes the tail may need to be sutured by your exotics vet.
-If it does stop bleeding on its own or after applying a styptic powder, cornstarch, or flour to aid in clotting then it will dry out after a couple of days.
+If your degu has received a degloving injury to the end of its tail, it is very important to try and clean it with water.
+It will most likely bleed and if the bleeding hasn't stopped after 15 or 20 minutes the tail may need to be sutured by your exotics vet.
+If it does stop bleeding on its own or after applying a styptic powder, cornstarch, or flour to aid in clotting, then it will dry out after a couple of days.
 Once the tail end has dried out your degu will usually chew the end of the tail off.
 It is your job to monitor the tail for any discharge, smell, or swelling that would indicate an infection.
-If you are unsure if the tail is healing have your exotics vet (find an exotics vet near you) look at it to determine whether or not antibiotics are needed.
-If your degu stops eating or becomes lethargic do not waste any time in getting him to the vet.
+If you are unsure if the tail is healing, have your exotics vet look at it to determine whether or not antibiotics are needed.
+If your degu stops eating or becomes lethargic do not waste any time in getting it to the vet.

 Avoiding Tail Injuries

 It's fairly easy to avoid tail injuries but of course, accidents may still happen.
-You can lessen the likelihood of a tail injury by never picking your degu up by his tail, not using a wire wheel in his cage, and by being careful when closing cage doors, setting down houses and bowls in the cage, and being aware of where is the tail.
+You can lessen the likelihood of a tail injury by never picking your degu up by its tail, not using a wire wheel in its cage, and by being careful when closing cage doors, setting down houses and bowls in the cage, and being aware of where the tail is.